 TKF often provides copies of the book as an in-kind donation for University class, like-minded organizations, and others interested in exploring the healing aspects of nearby urban nature on individual users and surrounding communities.

-If you would like to request book donations, please do so by completing the form below.
+If you would like to request book donations, please click here.